argoproj/argoproj/community/membership.md

 A change in membership role may be approved by consensus of the Argo Project leads and approvers.
 By convention, role changes are discussed in a meeting with Argo Project approvers before being finalized.
 Role changes are generally reviewed on a quarterly basis.

-The membership meeting should be attended by project leads and by approvers who have access to merge _any_ PR in their subproject.
-Approvers whose access is limited by the project's OWNERS file to a particular "scope" in the repo do not attend.
+The membership meeting should be attended by project leads and by unscoped approvers (i.e. those who have access to merge _any_ PR in their subproject).
+Scoped approvers (i.e. those whose access is limited by the project's OWNERS file to a particular "scope" in the repo) do not attend.

 ## Appointment of Subproject Leads